-^{} Met the team definition for allocation purposes.
+Met the team definition for allocation purposes.

-- 17.7.0 CONDITIONING A member school may organize and supervise a conditioning program which may include weight training, running and exercising provided all of the following conditions are met: - 17.7.1 Participation in conditioning cannot be a requirement, incentive for, or a condition of participation on a school team; - 17.7.2 It is open and advertised to all students at that school; - 17.7.3 Instruction in specific sports skills is not provided.
+17.7.0 CONDIT IONING Page 22 17.7.0 CONDITIONING - A member school may organize and supervise a conditioning program which may include weight training, running and exercising provided all of the following condition are met: 17.7.1 Participation in conditioning cannot be a requirement, incentive of participation on a school team; e for, or a condition 17.7.2 It is open and advertised to all students at that school; 17.7.3 Instruction in specific sports skills is not provided.
+2025 Proposed Amendments Page 5

-2025 Proposed Amendments Page 5 Revised 1/31/2025
+Revised 1/31/2025